SamOBrienOlinger/PP4/README.md

 ## **[Unfixed Bugs](#unfixed-bugs)**

-  - There seems to be a difference between how the background image renders in the join-form.html page via **(A)** the Gitpod remote explorer [Here](https://8000-samobrienolinge-cockapoo-53eu3ighye6.ws-eu38.gitpod.io/join-form.html#jump-to-jcc) and **(B)** the same deployed webapge [Here](https://samobrienolinger.github.io/Cockapoo-Club/join-form.html#jump-to-jcc) in Google Chrome (please see images below).
+  - There seems to be a difference between how the background image renders in the join-form.html page via **(A)** the Gitpod remote explorer [Here](https://8000-samobrienolinge-cockapoo-53eu3ighye6.ws-eu38.gitpod.io/join-form.html#jump-to-jcc) and **(B)** the same deployed webpage [Here](https://samobrienolinger.github.io/Cockapoo-Club/join-form.html#jump-to-jcc) in Google Chrome (please see images below).
 Microsoft Edge and Mozilla browsers render as normal/image A below.

       **(A)**